Theory or Hypothesis?

 The universe, like any other physical environment, can be simulated on a computer.
 In fact, it already has.

 Our own existence proves that the universe is conducive to life.
-If we were to simulate the early conditions of our universe within a highly realistic Bolshoi simulation, the same natural processes that led up to our own evolution would recur.
-If we accurately reproduced universal parameters such as the mass and charge of the electron, the strength of gravity, et cetera, it would only be a matter of time before the emergence of life within the simulation.
-Thus, we may not be able to replicate our universe verbatim, but we could replicate its origins.
+Therefore, if we were to simulate the early conditions of our universe within a highly realistic digital simulation, the same natural processes that led up to our own evolution would recur.
+If we accurately reproduced universal parameters such as the mass and charge of the electron, the strength of gravity, et cetera, it would only be a matter of time before the emergence of life In Silico.

-We could also load our Bolshoi Simulation with randomly-generated parameters.
+If we loaded our sample Bolshoi Simulation with randomly-generated parameters (i.e. different laws of physics), we might finally be able to understand the universe by seeing it from enough (virtual) perspectives.
 Given enough spontaneous combinations, life would evolve, though it may bear no resemblance to anything we’re familiar with.

 We can refer to this digital simulation as a virtual (or holographic) dimension, because in it, spacetime is reducible to computer software – information.